k4mrul/openlitespeed-installer-debian-centos/README.md

-# openlitespeed-installer-debian-centos
+# Openlitespeed installer script
-Openlitespeed web server installer script for debian 8 &amp; 9and centos 7
+This script will install openlitespeed web server in debian 8, 9 and centos 7